danielbodnar/awesome-stars/README.md

 ## javascript

+- [gopherjs/gopherjs](https://github.com/gopherjs/gopherjs) - A compiler from Go to JavaScript for running Go code in a browser
+- [osmoscraft/osmosfeed](https://github.com/osmoscraft/osmosfeed) - Turn GitHub into an RSS reader
+- [hello-efficiency-inc/raven-reader](https://github.com/hello-efficiency-inc/raven-reader) - 📖 All your articles in one place.
+Beautiful.
+- [peterhil/spellbook](https://github.com/peterhil/spellbook) - Spellbook is a WebExtension to easily add new bookmarks to correct categories
+- [teddy-gustiaux/quick-bookmarking](https://github.com/teddy-gustiaux/quick-bookmarking) - WebExtension allowing you to quickly bookmark pages to a default bookmark location via a dedicated icon.
+Some optional advanced features are also available.
+- [herrherrmann/omnivore-list-popup](https://github.com/herrherrmann/omnivore-list-popup) - Web extension for Firefox and Chrome that shows a popup with a list of your Omnivore articles to quickly open or archive (similar to the In My Pocket extension).
 - [ajinabraham/nodejsscan](https://github.com/ajinabraham/nodejsscan) - nodejsscan is a static security code scanner for Node.js applications.
 - [dpnishant/raptor](https://github.com/dpnishant/raptor) - Web-based Source Code Vulnerability Scanner
 - [wKovacs64/hibp](https://github.com/wKovacs64/hibp) - An unofficial TypeScript SDK for the 'Have I been pwned?' service.